KannonZenetism/zenetism-field-physics/structural-physics/spx/structural-empirical-interface.md

 The proper language is:

-- “corresponds to”
+- "corresponds to"
-- “maps structurally to”
+- "maps structurally to"
-- “may be read as”
+- "may be read as"
-- “finds a physical analogue in”
+- "finds a physical analogue in"
-- “expresses at the metric terminus as”
+- "expresses at the metric terminus as"
-- “is structurally interpreted as”
+- "is structurally interpreted as"

 The risky language is:

-- “proves”
+- "proves"
-- “scientifically confirms”
+- "scientifically confirms"
-- “replaces”
+- "replaces"
-- “explains all”
+- "explains all"
-- “requires empirical acceptance”
+- "requires empirical acceptance"
-- “has been measured” when no such measurement exists
+- "has been measured" when no such measurement exists

 Structural precision protects the framework from unnecessary overreach.